Smart Regulations & Laws

 Japan provides a sandbox approach, which allows new ideas to be tested and improved in real-life situations without existing restrictions.

 Early stage business models or technologies are proposed to the government and evaluated on their merit

-Rules are relaxed to test these innovations within a certain contained “sandbox” (e.g. within an approved company or project).
-Businesses are able to conduct demonstration tests and pilot projects that are not envisaged under existing regulations inside of their “sandbox.”
+Rules are relaxed to test these innovations within a certain contained “sandbox” in an approved project.

-The testing environment allows businesses to conduct pilot projects quickly, building up data that can lead to change in regulations
+The testing environment allows businesses to conduct pilot projects quickly

-If pilot demonstrations of new technologies/business models are successful, government considers extending the same deregulation to the rest of the country
+If pilot demonstrations of new technologies/business models are successful, the government aims to further implement the regulatory reforms

-A dedicated office for this is set up to ease with the application process
+A dedicated office for this is set up to ease the application process

 Law took effect in June 2018